 “At 19, I enrolled in the Army.
 My varied and extensive duties in the military included audit control, security, protocol liaison, project management and advising dignitaries on legal affairs.
-I travelled the world and served on the frontline, but perhaps most importantly to me, I was the chef.
+I traveled the world and served on the frontline, but perhaps most importantly to me, I was the chef.

-“Whilst serving in Iraq, I would go to find food for around 60 people and cook a special feast for 8-10 of them at a time.
+“Whilst serving in Iraq, I would find food for around 60 people and cook a special feast for 8-10 of them at a time.
 I functioned in a kitchen with no water or facilities and crossed war zones to source the ingredients.
 Mostly, people thought I was mad!
 My seniors would tease me for being the big muscular guy with a passion for cooking, but I didn’t let their comments affect me.
-I found out the dietary and religious requirements of every member of my team and did my very best to inject as much passion and flavour into my dishes as possible, no matter what pressures or obstacles we faced as a unit.”
+I found out the dietary and religious requirements of every member of my team and did my very best to inject as much passion and flavor into my dishes as possible, no matter what pressures or obstacles we faced as a unit.”

-“Being recognized for my passion came as such a surprise, because nowadays cooks are cool, but back then they weren’t,” exclaims Rush.
+“Being recognized for my passion came as such a surprise because nowadays cooks are cool, but back then they weren’t,” exclaims Rush.
 “A lot of people in the military didn’t like me being notarized for my cooking, but as always I carried on doing my thing and didn’t let that penetrate my passion.”

 Perhaps the most significant memory for Andre was receiving a call to tryout in the Pentagon that led to the peak of his cooking career.